colmpat/1brc/README.md

 package for pointer arithmitic.
 This was WAY faster but didn't work so I'm gonna keep this in the back of my head to see if we can get this working later.

-Notable function usage:
+Notable function usage to look into:
-33.21% main.consumer
-15.59% runtime.mapaccess2_faststr
+27.8% runtime.mapaccess2_faststr (map lookup)
-11.40% runtime.mallocgc
+26.9% runtime.slicebytetostring

 #### v2.1
 Looking at the flamegraph for this, the majority of our time is spent processing.
 The consumer has three